How do you make a moss wreath? This Beautiful mixed moss wreath is easy to make and much less inexpensive then it’s

 The finished Mixed Moss Wreath is a wonderful, subtle mixture of textures!
 I liked how the rustic grapevine could be seen sticking out in different spots, too.
-Even though my example wreath only had moss and lichen, I decided to add some feathery ferns for an additional texture.
-I had THIS pretty feathery garland and simply snipped a few snips off it.
+Even though the example wreath only had moss and lichen, I decided to add some feathery ferns for an additional texture.
+I had THIS pretty feathery garland and simply snipped a few pieces of it.

 Pro tip!
 The last step whenever you’re creating something with a hot glue gun is to melt all those pesky strings with a hair dryer.
 Glue strings are definitely not at home on the forest floor!
 On a low setting, gently melt those glue strings away without blowing any moss off.

 The final result is a wonderfully textured array of woodland springtime!
-It’s a nice change from flowers, and a look I will not tire of quickly.
+It’s a nice change from flowers, and a look you will not tire of quickly.
 So different to have moss and lichen as the main character and not just a supporting foundation.

-To see this beauty in it’s springtime vignette, see “Old Window Chalkboard Spring Display“.
+To see this beauty in it’s springtime vignette, see my “Old Window Chalkboard Spring Display“.
 It really was easy to make, once I had all the packages of moss and lichen.
 And I only spent about $50, compared to the $150:) It just involved patiently hot gluing little pieces, while I kept referring back to the original picture.
-Maybe this how-to will inspire you to create your own Mixed Moss Grapevine Wreath DIY!

 Sharing at these lovely parties: